Tony Caterina

-Tony Caterina (born March 28, 1956 in Montagano, Italy) is a Canadian businessman and politician who has served on the Edmonton City Council since 2007.
-He formerly represented Ward 7 from 2010-2021.
-In 2021, he ran in the new constituency of O-Day’min however he lost to newcomer Urban Planner Anne Stevenson by over 3,000 votes.
-Provincially, Tony Caterina ran for election as the Progressive Conservative candidate in the riding of Edmonton-Beverly-Clareview and lost in the May 5, 2015 election to NDP incumbent Deron Bilous.
+Tony Caterina (born March 28, 1956, in Montagano, Italy) is a Canadian businessman and politician who served on the Edmonton City Council from 2007 to 2021.
+He formerly represented Ward 7 from 2010 to 2021.
+In 2021, he ran in the new constituency of O-Day'min but lost to newcomer urban planner Anne Stevenson.
+Provincially, Tony Caterina ran for election as the Progressive Conservative candidate in the riding of Edmonton-Beverly-Clareview and lost in the May 5, 2015, election to NDP incumbent Deron Bilous.

 Early life

 Tony Caterina was born in Italy.
 His family moved to Canada in 1962 and settled in Edmonton, Alberta.
 He began an education degree at the University of Alberta, but ultimately majored in history.

 Caterina founded three clothing stores in 1974 and later founded a local industrial pipe insulation company.
 He became involved in civic politics as a member of the Board of Directors for the Alberta Avenue Business Association.